PX4/PX4-user_guide/en/config_rover/ackermann.md

 The degree to which corner cutting is allowed can be tuned, or disabled, with the following parameters:

-:::note
+::: info
 The corner cutting effect is a tradeoff between how close you get to the waypoint and the smoothness of the trajectory.
 :::

 1. [NAV_ACC_RAD](#NAV_ACC_RAD) [m]: Default acceptance radius.
 This is also used as a lower bound for the acceptance radius scaling.
 2. [RA_ACC_RAD_MAX](#RA_ACC_RAD_MAX) [m]: The maximum the acceptance radius can be scaled to.
 Set equal to [NAV_ACC_RAD](#NAV_ACC_RAD) to disable the corner cutting effect.
-3. [RA_ACC_RAD_GAIN](#RA_ACC_RAD_GAIN) [-]: This tuning parameter is a multiplicand on the [calculated ideal acceptance radius](#mission-cornering-logic-info-only) to account for dynamic effects.
+3. [RA_ACC_RAD_GAIN](#RA_ACC_RAD_GAIN) [-]: This tuning parameter is a multiplicand on the [calculated ideal acceptance radius](#corner-cutting-logic) to account for dynamic effects.

    :::tip
-   Initially set this parameter to 1.
+   Initially set this parameter to `1`.
    If you observe the rover overshooting the corner, increase this parameter until you are satisfied with the behaviour.
    Note that the scaling of the acceptance radius is limited by [RA_ACC_RAD_MAX](#RA_ACC_RAD_MAX).
    :::

 ### Path Following

 The [pure pursuit](#pure-pursuit-guidance-logic) algorithm is used to calculate a lateral acceleration setpoint for the vehicle that is then close loop controlled.
-The close loop lateral acceleration was tuned in the configuration of the [Acro mode](#acro-mode) and the pure pursuit was tuned when setting up the [Position mode](#position-mode).
+The close loop lateral acceleration was tuned in the configuration of the [Acro mode](#acro-mode), and the pure pursuit was tuned when setting up the [Position mode](#position-mode).
 During any auto navigation task observe the behaviour of the rover.

 If you are unsatisfied with the path following, there are 3 steps to take:

-1. Plot the _lateral_acceleration_setpoint_ from [RoverAckermannSetpoint](../msg_docs/RoverAckermannSetpoint.md) and the _measured_lateral_acceleration_ from the [RoverAckermannStatus](../msg_docs/RoverAckermannStatus.md) over each other.
+1. Plot the _lateral_acceleration_setpoint_ from [RoverAckermannSetpoint](../msg_docs/RoverAckermannSetpoint.md) and the _measured\_lateral\_acceleration_ from the [RoverAckermannStatus](../msg_docs/RoverAckermannStatus.md) over each other.
    If the tracking of these setpoints is not satisfactory adjust the values for [RA_LAT_ACCEL_P](#RA_LAT_ACCEL_P) and [RA_LAT_ACCEL_I](#RA_LAT_ACCEL_I).
 2. Step 1 ensures accurate setpoint tracking, if the path following is still unsatisfactory you need to further tune the [pure pursuit](#pure-pursuit-guidance-logic) parameters.

 ## Pure Pursuit Guidance Logic

-The desired yaw setpoints are generated using a pure pursuit algorithm:
+The desired yaw setpoints are generated using a pure pursuit algorithm.

 The controller takes the intersection point between a circle around the vehicle and a line segment.
-In mission mode this line is usually constructed by connecting the previous and current waypoint:
+In mission mode this line is usually constructed by connecting the previous and current waypoint.

 ![Pure Pursuit Algorithm](../../assets/airframes/rover/flight_modes/pure_pursuit_algorithm.png)

 The radius of the circle around the vehicle is used to tune the controller and is often referred to as look-ahead distance.

-The look ahead distance sets how aggressive the controller behaves and is defined as $l_d = v \cdot k$.
+The look-ahead distance sets how aggressive the controller behaves and is defined as $l_d = v \cdot k$.
 It depends on the velocity $v$ of the rover and a tuning parameter $k$ that can be set with the parameter [PP_LOOKAHD_GAIN](#PP_LOOKAHD_GAIN).

 ::: info